andrekassis/DiffBreak/README.md

 Please note that this repo is a work in progress.
 We are currently enriching it with various other attacks that will become available after publication as well.

 ###### A4.1) Obtaining Attack Parameters
 For each attack, the registry returns the default parameters for the corresponding dataset.
-We recommend <mark>LF</mark> and  <mark>ppgd</mark> against DBP-defended classifiers as we found them far more effective than the commonly-used norm-based methods (e.g., <mark>pgd</mark> and <mark>apgd</mark>).
+We recommend <mark>LF</mark> against DBP-defended classifiers as we found it far more effective than the commonly-used norm-based methods (e.g., <mark>pgd</mark> and <mark>apgd</mark>).
 Obtaining the attack parameters from the registry is done as follows:
 ```python
 attack_params = Registry.attack_params(dataset_name, attack_name)
 ```